-Major Robert B. Green, USMC, is in his first season as the Varsity Football Military Liaison.
-He will assist Coach Niumatalolo and the military officer representatives with professionally developing and molding Navy Football Players to assume future positions of leadership in the Navy and Marine Corps.
+Green spent his first two years as the Director of Player Development assisting Coach Niumatalolo and the officer representatives with professional development and molding of Navy football players to assume future positions of leadership in the Navy and Marine Corps.

-In July 2003, Major Green was reassigned to Recruiting Station Indianapolis.
-While stationed at RS Indianapolis Maj Green served for two and one-half years as the Operations Officer, and one-half year as the Executive Officer.
+In July 2003, Green was assigned to Recruiting Station Indianapolis.
+While stationed there, Green served for two and one-half years as the Operations Officer, and one-half year as the Executive Officer.

-Major Green returned from Iraq in February 2009 only to departed Marietta in July 2009 to further his career at the Air Command and Staff School at Maxwell AFB in Montgomery, Al. Earning a Master’s Degree in Military Operational Art, Maj Green graduated in June 2010 and was assigned to 2d Marine Division.
+Green returned from Iraq in February 2009 only to depart Marietta in July 2009 to further his career at the Air Command and Staff College at Maxwell AFB in Montgomery, Al. Earning a Master’s Degree in Military Operational Art, Green graduated in June 2010 and was assigned to 2d Marine Division.

-As a member of 6th Marine Regiment, Maj Green deployed to Afghanistan again in December 2011.
+As a member of 6th Marine Regiment, Green deployed to Afghanistan for a second time in December 2011.
 After serving a combined 11 months on Camp Delaram and Camp Leatherneck, the Regiment returned home in November 2012.
-Maj Green continued to serve as the senior Logistics Officer for the command until his transfer to the Naval Academy.
+He continued to serve as the senior Logistics Officer for the command until his transfer to the Naval Academy.

-Major Green's personal decorations include Navy and Marine Corps Achievement Medal (2nd award), Navy and Marine Corps Commendation Medal (2nd award), Meritorious Service Medal (2nd Award), and Defense Meritorious Service Medal.
+As a Marine, the former Lieutenant Colonel’s personal decorations include Navy and Marine Corps Achievement Medal (2nd award), Navy and Marine Corps Commendation Medal (2nd award), Meritorious Service Medal (2nd Award), Defense Meritorious Service Medal, and Legion of Merit.

-Major Green resides in Annapolis with his wife, Robyn and twin boys Garrison and Grant.
+Green retired from the U.S. Marine Corps in the summer of 2017.
+He resides in Annapolis with his wife, Robyn, and twin boys, Garrison and Grant.